itzCozi/The-Daily-Compress/Dev/Dev-notes.md

 A todo list that spans the whole project

 * Fix date error in logs.log before adding log.html
+* TODO: Check if date logging error fixed if not fix it (https://www.programiz.com/python-programming/datetime/current-datetime)
 * Add a way to automate the topic making process.
 * Add log.html page where the logs.log is displayed in a iframe